procore/documentation/tutorials/tutorial_e_signature_integration.md

 ## Additional Functionality

 Additional functionality can be added to the integration to support contract execution.
-Through Procore’s API, an integration can update the status of a contract to “Complete,” mark the contract as executed and record the executed date.
+Through Procore’s API, an integration can update the status of a contract to “Complete”, mark the contract as executed and record the executed date.

 **Note:** Procore allows *Custom Workflows* to be assigned with these tools.
 Custom Workflow in this scenario mostly refers to internal “controls” or “approvals” prior to something being sent out.